sungchun12/iot-python-webapp/README.md

 ![architecture diagram](/documentation/architecture-drawio.png)

 1. Buckets and core infrastructure to kick off the data pipelines.
 Decrypts and re-encrypts private service account keys each build
-2. Streaming real-time data with Dataflow templates written in Java and a custom python cloud function to write to Bigtable
+2. Streaming real-time data with Dataflow-provided templates written in Java and a custom python cloud function to write to Bigtable
-3. Store and consume data in multiple ways
+3. Store and consume data for multiple audiences
 4. The frontend webapp as demonstrated by the gif above!
 Decrypts once to access IoT Core registered devices
 5. Most important part: people worth sharing all this juicy data with
 6. Logging and monitoring automatically happen in the background.
 Some IAM access is created in terraform